 Buy low, improve, and flip it for a higher price.
 Rinse and repeat, and you have a profitable side hustle or even a full-time income if you dedicate yourself.

 In this digital age, flipping opportunities have moved onto the web.
-Instead of flipping physical products, you can now flip digital products, like domains and websites.
-If you’ve followed internet marketing gurus who flip or gone down the rabbit hole of a website flipping reddit, you’ve probably got questions about this business model.
+Instead of flipping physical products, you can learn how to make money with website flipping.
+If you’ve followed internet marketing gurus who flip or gone down the rabbit hole of a website flipping Reddit, you’ve probably got questions about this business model.